BirbJS/Documentation/classes/Channel.md

 - TOC
 {:toc}
-A Channel represents any channel on Discord.
+Represents any kind of channel on Discord.
 # Constructor
 ```js
 new Channel(client, data)